craighdav/medical-claims-validator/README.md

 * [Contact](#contact)

 ## About The Project

-This project implements a backend service to validate incoming medical claims data against a series of complex business rules.
-It's designed to process a batch of patients, claims, and charges, and return a structured response indicating which claims are valid and which are invalid, along with the specific issues for each invalid claim.
+This project addresses the challenge of validating complex medical claims data, which arrives as three independent, inter-related lists: patients, claims, and charges.
+My solution focuses on **efficient data processing and robust algorithmic logic** to manage these interdependencies and produce a comprehensive validation report.

+Key to the design is the strategic use of **in-memory data structures**, such as `Map` and `Set`, to create highly efficient lookup mechanisms.
+These structures facilitate rapid association of claims with patients, and charges with claims, as well as the quick identification of issues.
+The core validation logic within `MedicalClaimsValidatorService` demonstrates a keen understanding of **problem decomposition**, adopting a **process-of-elimination approach** by identifying invalid claims first.
+This recognition simplifies the overall validation flow, as a single invalid charge invalidates an entire claim.
+Furthermore, the robust detection of duplicate charges for a claim involved designing a sophisticated data transformation using **nested Stream API grouping**, creating a structured `Map` that efficiently tracks `procedureCode` occurrences per `claimId`.
+Developing such a design required significant logical reasoning.
+Despite the intricate nature of the validation rules, the solution within `MedicalClaimsValidatorService` is remarkably **concise and straightforward**, leveraging **Java's Stream API** for elegant data transformations and aggregations.
+The overall algorithmic approach, combined with other necessary calculations, ensures all business requirements are met.

-The application leverages Spring Boot for rapid development of RESTful APIs and utilizes Jakarta Bean Validation for basic data integrity checks on the incoming JSON payload.
-The core validation logic is encapsulated to ensure maintainability and testability, with supporting utility classes like MathUtils providing foundational computations.
+The application leverages Spring Boot for building a scalable RESTful API and utilizes Jakarta Bean Validation for initial input data integrity.
+The entire validation process is encapsulated, emphasizing maintainability, testability, and **clear separation of concerns**, ultimately delivering a structured response that clearly distinguishes valid claims from invalid ones, complete with detailed reasons for rejection.

 ## Features
 RESTful API: Exposes an endpoint to receive and process medical claims data.